Public Lecture On “Africa And Climate Justice” At Queen’s University, Kingston, Canada

 But the energy sector is one of the starkest examples of global inequality.
 In 2020, Sub-Saharan Africa had about 52% of its population, 568 million people, without access to electricity.
 On the other hand, most developed countries have 100% energy access.
 Over 1.3 billion people in Africa are serviced by an installed capacity of 244 Gigawatts which is less than the 248 Gigawatts system for Germany’s population of 83 million.

 Sub-Saharan Africa remains the only region in which the number of people without access to clean cooking fuels and technologies is rising.
-Nineteen of the 20 countries with lowest clean cooking access rates are in Africa.
+Nineteen of the 20 countries with the lowest clean cooking access rates are in Africa.

 In practical terms, these energy deficits produce staggering effects.
 For instance, according to the International Energy Agency, the clean cooking deficits lead to 500,000 premature deaths from household air pollution in Africa annually.
 Furthermore, gender inequities are exacerbated, and millions of women and children suffer from critical health conditions.